Standards of Academic Integrity

 - Carefully review the "Penalties and Procedures for Violations of Academic Integrity" in the Standards of Academic Integrity Policy, below.

-- Instructors are REQUIRED to complete a Violation of Academic Integrity Report (VAIR) and submit it to the Vice Provost of Undergraduate Education (for undergraduate student violations) or the Vice Provost of Graduate Education (for graduate student violations).
+- Instructors are REQUIRED to complete a Violation of Academic Integrity Report (VAIR) and submit it to Undergraduate Education (for undergraduate student violations) or The Graduate School (for graduate student violations).

 Standards of Academic Integrity Policy

 As a community of scholars, the University at Albany has a special responsibility to integrity and truth.
 By testing, analyzing, and scrutinizing ideas and assumptions, scholarly inquiry produces the timely and valuable bodies of knowledge that guide and inform important and significant decisions, policies, and choices.
 Our duty to be honest, methodical and careful in the attribution of data and ideas to their sources establishes the foundations of our work.
 Misrepresenting or falsifying scholarship undermines the essential trust on which our community depends.
 Every member of the community, including both faculty and students, shares an interest in maintaining academic integrity.

 When the entire University community upholds the principles of academic integrity, it creates an environment where students value their education and embrace experiences of discovery and intellectual growth.
 In this environment, grades and degrees are awarded and applauded as the recognition of years of learning, achievement, discipline, and hard work.
 Maintaining the highest standards of academic integrity insures the value and reputation of our degree programs; these standards represent an ethical obligation for faculty intrinsic to their role as educators, as well as a pledge of honor on the part of students.
 If a violation of academic integrity occurs, faculty, deans, and students all share in the responsibility to report it.